neocogent/sqlchain/README.md

 #### Recent Updates

 Added **bech32** address support (p2wpkh and p2sh).
 This requires a database upgrade and **sqlchain-upgrade-db** has been provided for this. sqlchaind will detect and stop on old version databases.
 The upgrade takes quite some time and if you cannot wait then revert your version (< 0.2.5).
 The upgrade re-encodes how address ids are stored and expands tx/block and outputs/tx limits to better deal with segwit increases.
 Finally, the part which takes the longest (but can be killed/restarted) is retro-fixing any past bech32 tx outputs that were ignored.
+If you have the space you may be better off syncing a new db and then quick-switching it in rather than taking a live db down to do the upgrade.
+It's also probably safer in case of an upgrade bug.

 Added support for multiple blockchains and generalized testnet to be handled in this context.
-Currently Litecoin has been added but not tested in actual use; hopefully will get that done soon and then see about adding more altcoins.
-Each coin requires it's own daemon process but the sqlchain-init has been upgraded to allow multiple installs to coexist.
+Currently Litecoin has been added with a demo page and I hope to add a few more before long.
+Each coin requires it's own daemon process but sqlchain-init has been upgraded to use systemd instances so that several can coexist.

 Testnet and first partial SegWit support added.
 Still testing but should be ignored except on testnet where segwit txs exist.
 Currently decodes and stores witness data but the API doesn't yet return segwit status or witness data.
 That will come.